An Open ADV Skill EventFor Every Rider

 A competition built from modules

 The competition runs as a series of modules.
 Each one is its own challenge.
-One might test slow-speed control on a rocky switchback, the next might drop you in the woods with a compass.
+One might test slow-speed control on a rocky switchback, the next might bring you to a sand pit.

 Check-in